wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 0.9.7 =
+* Fix: Invalid argument supplied for foreach()
+* Fix: undefined var cusrnd

 = 0.9.6 =
-* New: Use new Meta Box on post and pages for disabling ads
+* New: Use new Meta Box on post and pages for disabling ads instead using quicktags
 * New: Remove quicktags for disabling ads from editor (backward compatible)

 = 0.9.5 =